MarrisSparrisNilsson/AAIS_project/README.md

 docker-compose down
 ```

-To run a initial test of the training and fine tuning with 3 images from the training set using Qwen3-VL model, follow the instructions inside the `fine_tune_mlflow.ipynb` notebook.
+**Note:** Starting the inference service and loading the model requires access to a **cuda GPU** with around 8-12 GB VRAM, which must also be made accesible to the Docker containers through installation of the NVIDA Container Toolkit ([instructions found here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)) on the host machine.

-**Note:** Running the fine-tuning requires access to a **cuda GPU** with around 8-12 GB VRAM.
+**Additional Note:** The total size of the created images sits around 16-17 GB, with the inference server taking up 14-15 of those.
+Keep this in mind when building the images.

 ## Deployment

-For upcoming deployment steps we will be using Docker with docker compose files to start up services, such as the `vlm-processor`, `database`, and `web-ui`.
+For upcoming deployment steps we will be using Docker with docker compose files to start up services, such as the `invoice-api` and `gradio-ui`.

-**MLFlow** will be used to serve the latest pre-trained model to docker.
+**MLFlow** can be used to serve the latest pre-trained model to docker.

 **FastAPI** will act as the hosting server which provides the API for our application that is well suited for production.